vgurianov/uml-sp/docs/case_studies/fractal/fractal.md

 [ClassesOfFractalProject.cpp](https://github.com/vgurianov/uml-sp/blob/master/examples/fractal/ClassesOfFractalProject.cpp)

 ## Conclusion
-In this section considered object model of Koch snowflake.
-This model can use to construct other fractals such as Cantor ternary set and more complex.<br/>
+In this section considered object model of the Koch snowflake.
+This model can use to construct other fractals such as the Cantor ternary set and more complex.<br/>
 Also, other examples of simulation model of mathematical objects see [3].

 ## References